Ensure you meet minimum qualifications to be a Fish and Wildlife (WDFW) Police Officer.

 Current CJTC Commission or equivalent

-Failure to disclose any of the following activities or records will result in automatic disqualification if discovered during the hiring process, or dismissal if activities are discovered after hire.
+Failure to disclose any of the following activities or records may result in automatic disqualification if discovered during the hiring process.

 Driving record disqualifiers

 - DUI within five years.
-Also includes reduced charges (e.g. negligent driving).
+Includes reduced charges (e.g. negligent driving).

 - Pattern of traffic violations and/or auto accidents in the past five years or while employed in a criminal justice capacity.